Betterbird/thunderbird-patches/README.md

 The build process is automated for Windows, Linux and Mac via a [build script](./build/build.sh).
 The development environment needs to be set up depending on the platform.

-Linux users follow these instructions:
+Linux x86-64 users follow the following instructions.
+Linux/aarch64 users please read [here](./build/build-env-aarch64.MD).
 To build successfully on Linux, you need at least 16 GB of memory or swap space.
 We executed the steps successfully on a Ubuntu 20.04 cloud server (Hetzner CPX41, 8 CPUs, 16 GB RAM, 240 GB disk).
 Building for aarch64 (aka arm64) is also supported.
 You need to run the build on a aarch64 machine (which you can hire at Amazon EC2).